neo-project/docs/en-us/node/gui.md

 ![image](/assets/gui_6.png)

-After changing the password, please remember to re-backup wallet, because the previous backup wallet password has not changed.
+After changing the password, please remember to backup wallet again as any previous wallet backups will not contain the new password.

 ### Rebuild the wallet index

 This option is used to restore errors in the client when an exception occurs.
 The Wallet Index may need to be rebuilt in the following cases:

-1. After the import of private key.
+1. After the import of a private key.

 2. A transaction that has not been confirmed after a long time.

-3. The wallet assets show errors, and blockchain data does not match.
+3. The wallet assets show errors and blockchain data does not match.

-As the current block height is very high, rebuilding the wallet index takes about a minute or a few minutes.
+As the current block height is very high, rebuilding the wallet index can take several minutes.
 Please be patient.

 ### Restore the account